Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

-nylon vs polyester
+nylon vs polyester infographic

-Nylon Overview
+Nylon vs Polyester: Nylon Overview

 Nylon is a group of synthetic polymers known as thermoplastics or aliphatic polyamides, derived from petroleum.
-Nylon's first use was as an alternative to silk.
+Nylon belongs to the polyamide family and is a synthetic polymer, which gives it unique chemical and physical properties.
+Nylon’s first use was as an alternative to silk.
 But its first commercial application was for toothbrush bristles in 1938.
-In 1940 it was followed by women’s stockings.
+In 1940, it was followed by women’s stockings.
 During WWII, nylon was used extensively by the military and was challenging to obtain by the general public.
 Today, nylon remains one of the most commonly used fabrics in the world, second only to cotton.
-Also, being fabric, nylon can be condensed into a hard but flexible solid to be used for mechanical parts, gears, hair combs and other items.
-Nylon forms through a chemical reaction in a process known as ring-opening polymerisation.
-The molecules of the raw materials from which nylon forms are in ring form.
-But a chemical reaction, usually between adipoyl chloride and hexamethylene diamine causes the rings to open and flatten into curly strings that bond to one another.
-When nylon stretches, the fibres become thin and smooth yet retain their strength.
+Nylon is often used for military gear and outdoor wear due to its strength.
+The durability nylon offers makes it a durable option for demanding applications, thanks to its resistance to abrasion, heat, and chemicals.

 Advantages of Nylon